JeovaniMartinez/Android-Utils/docs/configuration/firebase-analytics.md

 :::

-To enable library custom event log, you must define the Firebase Analytics instance, this must be done in the `onCreate()` of the application class or on the main activity.
+To enable library custom event log, you must define the Firebase Analytics instance, this must be done in the `onCreate()` of the application class or in the main activity.
 When assigning the instance, the record of events will be enabled for all library utilities.

 ```kotlin
 Base.firebaseAnalyticsInstance = FirebaseAnalytics.getInstance(context)